 - Straw may not be a suitable type of bedding for horses or carers who are susceptible to respiratory disorders, or for horses that eat their bedding.

 Treated straw products consist of chopped straw that is sometimes mixed with other bedding materials.
 Essential oils are also sometimes added.
 This type of bedding tends to be more consistent in quality than conventional straw.
-Treated straw bedding comes in wrapped bales that are easier to store than traditional straw bales, but this type of bedding can be more expensive than other types of straw.
+Treated straw bedding comes in wrapped bales that are easier to store than traditional straw bales but this type of bedding can be more expensive than other types of straw.

 Wood shavings have been a popular horse bedding for many years, and are often used for horses that suffer from respiratory disease, or those that tend to eat other types of bedding.
 The quality of wood shavings varies greatly, particularly in respect of the dust content.
 Dust extracted shavings are the most popular as they are of a higher quality and have a low dust content.
 Low quality shavings, often a sawmill by-product, are not suitable for horse bedding as they can be contaminated with sharp splinters and other potentially dangerous waste.
 The brands of shaving with the largest flakes are usually produced from virgin wood and can have lower dust content.
 Wood shavings do provide excellent support for the horse’s hooves as they compact inside them.
 Shavings are usually packed in polythene wrapped bales, making them easy to stack and store.

-Fibre Shredded wood fibre is specifically manufactured from selected recycled white wood, making it one of the ‘greenest’ bedding products available.
+Shredded wood fibre is specifically manufactured from selected recycled white wood, making it one of the ‘greenest’ bedding products available.
 This product has low dust levels and is absorbent, which helps to keep the surface of the bed dry.
 It is less likely to move around, so may help to reduce the risk of injury when the horse gets up and lies down.
 The quality of shredded wood fibre is of a consistently high quality and it is widely available.
-Shredded wood fibre offers support to the hooves and is easy to manage with very little waste, so producing one of the smallest muck heaps.
+It also offers support to the hooves and is easy to manage with very little waste, so producing one of the smallest muck heaps.

-Flax and Hemp
+Flax and hemp

 Flax and hemp bedding materials are made from the chopped stems of flax and hemp plants.
 This bedding material has become increasingly popular in recent years and has a low dust content.
 This bedding can often be more expensive, which may limit its appeal.
-Instances of horses eating the bedding are rare but have been reported, so it is important to look out for this as flax and hemp are relatively indigestible.
+Instances of horses eating the bedding are rare but have been reported so it is important to look out for this as flax and hemp are relatively indigestible.
 It is packaged in heavy duty plastic bags so can easily be stored.

 Paper is usually shredded and consists of a mix of newspaper, magazines and other unwanted printed matter, with varying absorbency.
 The key advantages of paper are that it has low dust levels and is a non-palatable bedding material.
 However, the long paper strips tend to be harder to muck out as they can stick together and become difficult to separate from the droppings.
 Bales usually come wrapped in polythene making them easy to store.
 Paper is one of the cheaper types of bedding, but a large number of bales may be needed to create a thick bed and ink can also stain a light coloured coat.
-When wet, paper can become less userfriendly and very soggy.
+When wet, paper can become less user-friendly and very soggy.

 Cardboard is usually shredded and is another low dust bedding material.
 It can, however, move around the stable like paper, leaving bare patches when the horse gets up and lies down.
 Cardboard clumps together when wet, making removal of theses patches easy, but it can be difficult to separate from droppings, which can be wasteful.